phetsims/models-of-the-hydrogen-atom/doc/implementation-notes.md

     SchrodingerElectron

  // Notes:
- // * BilliardBallModel does not involve an electron, there is no BilliardBallElectron.
+ // * BilliardBallModel does not involve an electron, so there is no BilliardBallElectron.
  // * DeBrolieModel uses the same electron model as superclass BohrModel, so there is no DeBroglieElectron.
  ```